blockpass-org/blockpass/docs/sdk/Integration/AuthBackend.md

    - Old User: Generate our `service_access_token` and return to website

-   - New user: Upload user data (email and selfe) from Mobile App -> our backend perform registration -> Generate our service `access_token` and return to website
+   - New user: Upload user data (email and selfie) from Mobile App -> our backend perform registration -> Generate our service `access_token` and return to website

 ## Blockpass Mobile App <-> Our Server